Greek Nachos with Hummus

 These Greek Nachos with Hummus are topped with crumbly feta cheese, cherry tomatoes, pepperoncini, Kalamata olives and a tangy tzatziki sauce.
 They make a perfect party appetizer and are vegetarian friendly!

-These Mediterranean Nachos topped with hummus became my dinner last week… Rick was out of town, and I didn’t feel like cooking an entire meal just for myself, so I set out to do some snacking instead… along with a little bit Real Housewives binge watching…
+These Greek Nachos topped with hummus became my dinner last week… Rick was out of town, and I didn’t feel like cooking an entire meal just for myself, so I set out to do some snacking instead… along with a little bit Real Housewives binge watching…

 Back to these beauties ↓ ↓ ↓

-Hummus Nachos
+Mediterranean Nachos

 I’ve been pondering nachos a lot lately.
 There are just so many variations out there.